mistermicheels/markdown-notes-tree/README.md

 By default, the generated `README.md` files for subdirectories use the subdirectory's name as title.
 If you change this into a custom title, that custom title will be preserved and it will be used in the tree instead of the name of the subdirectory.

+## Extra content in subdirectory README

+If you add content to the generated `README.md` files for subdirectories before the description markers, that content will be preserved.
+This could be useful for image headers etc.

 ## Command line arguments

 ### `--ignore`